eternalai-org/truly-open-ai/developer-guides/examples/rig-deepseek-r1-base/README.md

 run --package rig-core --example agent_with_eternalai
 ```

-We will ask DeepSeek a math-related question:
+We will ask your agent a math-related question:
 ```
 A bag contains 3 red balls, 5 blue balls, and 2 green balls.
 If you randomly pick two balls without replacement, what is the probability that both are blue?
 ```